azzlack/Microsoft.AspNet.WebApi.MessageHandlers.Compression/README.md

 Thats it!
 You should now immediately start experiencing smaller payloads when doing GET, POST, PUT, etc.

 ## Advanced use
-### Don't compress requests/responses that are smaller than a specified value
+#### Skip compression of requests/responses that are smaller than a specified value
 By default, both `ServerCompressionHandler` and `ClientCompressionHandler` compress everything.
 However, this can be overriden by inserting a threshold as the first parameter like this:
 ```csharp